Common name: Sitka Spruce

 20 drops Ravintsara (Cinnamomum camphora ct.
 1,8 cineole)

-If making a salt scrub with this blend, add in 1 tablespoon of jojoba wax (Simmondsia chinensis) per every 4 oz. of salt.
+If you're making a body scrub with this blend, add in 1 tablespoon of jojoba wax (Simmondsia chinensis) per every 2 oz of salt.
+If you're making a bath salt, add 1 tablespoon of castile soap.

 See the recipe page on Aromatics International for other cold and flu blends